sledgeh4w/chomper/README.md

 ## Features

 - Basic emulation for ELF and Mach-O
-- Support for a set of iOS system libraries (from iOS 14.4.0)
+- Support for a subset of iOS system libraries (from iOS 14.4.0)

 ## Requirements